geopython/pygeoapi/docs/source/plugins.rst

 its base provider, all other functionality is left to the provider implementation.

 Each base class documents the functions, arguments and return types required for implementation.

+.. note::   You can add language support to your plugin using :ref:`these guides<language>`.

 Connecting to pygeoapi
 ^^^^^^^^^^^^^^^^^^^^^^